vacp2p/rfc/content/docs/rfcs/pushNotification.md

 - The hash of the public keys the client is interested in

 ### PushNotificationQueryInfo
-`access_token`: the access token used to send a push notification `installation_id`: the `installation_id` of the device associated with the access_token `public_key`: the `SHAKE-256` of the public key associated with this `access_token` and `installation_id`. `allowed_key_list`: a list of encrypted access tokens to be returned to the client in case there’s any filtering on public keys in place. `grant`: the grant used to register with this server. `version`: the version of the registration on the server. `server_public_key`: the compressed public key of the server.
+`access_token`: the access token used to send a push notification `installation_id`: the `installation_id` of the device associated with the `access_token` `public_key`: the `SHAKE-256` of the public key associated with this `access_token` and `installation_id`. `allowed_key_list`: a list of encrypted access tokens to be returned to the client in case there’s any filtering on public keys in place. `grant`: the grant used to register with this server. `version`: the version of the registration on the server. `server_public_key`: the compressed public key of the server.

 ### PushNotificationQueryResponse
-`info`: a list of PushNotificationQueryInfo. `message_id`: the message id of the `PushNotificationQueryInfo` the server is replying to. `success`: whether the query was successful.
+`info`: a list of `PushNotificationQueryInfo`. `message_id`: the message id of the `PushNotificationQueryInfo` the server is replying to. `success`: whether the query was successful.

 ### PushNotification
-`access_token`: the access token used to send a push notification. chat_id: the `SHAKE-256` of the chat_id. `public_key`: the `SHAKE-25`6 of the compressed public key of the receiving client. `installation_id`: the installation id of the receiving client. `message`: the encrypted message that is being notified on. `type`: the type of the push notification, either MESSAGE or MENTION `author`: the `SHAKE-256` of the public key of the sender
+`access_token`: the access token used to send a push notification. `chat_id`: the `SHAKE-256` of the `chat_id`. `public_key`: the `SHAKE-256` of the compressed public key of the receiving client. `installation_id`: the `installation_id` of the receiving client. `message`: the encrypted message that is being notified on. `type`: the type of the push notification, either `MESSAGE` or `MENTION` `author`: the `SHAKE-256` of the public key of the sender

 Data disclosed
-- The SHAKE-256 of the `chat_id` the notification is to be sent for
+- The `SHAKE-256` of the `chat_id` the notification is to be sent for
 - The cypher text of the message
 - The `SHAKE-256` of the public key of the sender
 - The type of notification

 ### PushNotificationRequest
-`requests`: a list of PushNotification `message_id`: the status message id
+`requests`: a list of PushNotification `message_id`: the [status message id](https://specs.status.im/spec/6)

 Data disclosed
-- The status message id for which the notification is for
+- The status `message_id` for which the notification is for

 ### PushNotificationResponse
-`message_id`: the `message_id` being notified on. `reports`: a list of PushNotificationReport
+`message_id`: the `message_id` being notified on. `reports`: a list of `PushNotificationReport`.

 ### PushNotificationReport
-`success`: whether the push notification was successful. `error`: the type of the error in case of failure. `public_key`: the public key of the user being notified. `installation_id`: the installation id of the user being notified.
+`success`: whether the push notification was successful. `error`: the type of the error in case of failure. `public_key`: the public key of the user being notified. `installation_id`: the `installation_id` of the user being notified.

 ## Anonymous Mode:
 In order to preserve privacy, the client MAY provide anonymous mode of operations to propagate information about the user.
 A client in anonymous mode can register with the server using a key that is different from their chat key.
 This will hide their real chat key.
 This public key is effectively a secret and SHOULD only be disclosed to clients approved to notify a user.

-- A client MAY advertise the access token on the contact-code topic of the key generated.
+- A client MAY advertise the access token on the [contact-code topic](https://specs.status.im/spec/6) of the key generated.
-- A client MAY share their public key contact updates in the protobuf record.
+- A client MAY share their public key contact updates in the [protobuf record]().
 - A client receiving a push notification public key SHOULD listen to the contact code topic of the push notification public key for updates.

 The method described above effectively does not share the identity of the sender nor the receiver to the server, but MAY result in missing push notifications as the propagation of the secret is left to the client.
-This can be mitigated by device syncing, but not completely addressed.
+This can be mitigated by [device syncing](https://specs.status.im/spec/6), but not completely addressed.

 # Security/Privacy Considerations:
 If no anonymous mode is used, when registering with a push notification service a client disclose: